 Sunset-Sunside

-Next door to the Duc des Lombards, this jazz club is a real gem on the Paris music scene.
-Located in a historic neighborhood, Sunset-Sunside offers concerts every night of the week, with an eclectic program of contemporary jazz, blues, world music and fusion.
+Next door to Le Duc des Lombards, this jazz club is a real gem of the Parisian music scene.
+Located in a historic neighborhood, Sunset-Sunside offers concerts every night of the week, with an eclectic lineup of contemporary jazz, blues, world music, and fusion.
 The atmosphere is friendly and relaxed, with comfortable tables and good acoustics.
 All the ingredients are there!

 New Morning

 If you’re looking for an authentic jazz experience, don’t miss the New Morning.
-This legendary jazz club has played host to some of the biggest names in jazz, from Nina Simone to Chet Baker to Ray Barretto.
-Today, the club continues to attract renowned local and international musicians, with a program that covers all jazz genres.
+This legendary jazz club has hosted some of the biggest names in jazz, from Nina Simone to Chet Baker and Ray Barretto.
+Today, the club continues to attract renowned local and international musicians, with a program covering all genres of jazz.